dAnushka77/dAnushka77/README.md

 ## About Me

 I am a passionate Software Developer and Data Science enthusiast with a knack for problem-solving and innovation.
 My expertise lies in Machine Learning, Data Analytics, and Web Development.
 I love exploring new technologies and applying them to real-world problems.

-- 🌱 I’m currently learning **Generative AI & Cloud**
-- 📫 How to reach me: *anushkadhekne@gmail.com*

----
+Having over 3 years of experience in predictive analytics, machine learning, and data-driven decision-making, I am passionate towards creating meaningful data insights from raw data to improve business decisions.
+Always an ‘I can’ attitude rather than a ‘can I?’.

 ## Skills